Gawler House Prices | Monthly & Annual Market Data

 Most Active Price Band$700,000–$749,999

-The Gawler district includes Gawler, Gawler East, Gawler South, Gawler West, Hewett, Willaston, Evanston, Evanston Gardens, Evanston Park and Gawler Belt.
+The Gawler district recorded 20 confirmed residential sales between 4 June and 3 July 2026 — a significant step down from May's 46.
+Of those, 16 disclosed a sale price, producing a district median of $777,500.
+The Gawler district covers Gawler, Gawler East, Gawler South, Gawler West, Hewett, Willaston, Evanston, Evanston Gardens, Evanston Park and Gawler Belt.

-This page is updated monthly with the latest confirmed sales data.
-For a full breakdown of every sale in the most recent reporting period, see our Houses Sold in Gawler — May 2026 monthly report.
+For the full breakdown of every confirmed sale this period, see the Houses Sold in Gawler — June 2026 monthly report.

 Why Gawler House Prices Can Be Misleading — The Dual-Speed Market